 - Virtualize servers

 - Migrate some of the systems from Unix to Linux

 - Reviewed the backups/failover systems as some were not correctly set up

 - Reallocated some of the zero utilized servers to other applications to increase their performance.

-As we moved through these optimization projects many staff came forward with additional recommendations where we could eliminate waste/unused resources.
+As we moved through these optimization projects many staff came forward with additional recommendations where we could eliminate waste/unused resources, or optimize even further.